Top

 6. Meditation And Mindfulness

-There can definitely be some nervousness or anxiety at the start of a new school year.
+There can be some nervousness or anxiety at the start of a new school year.
 And for some kiddos, it’s something they struggle with regularly.
 Teaching your child mindfulness techniques like deep breathing can be hugely beneficial when managing big emotions.
 Zenimal (discount code ANDIMETZLERSLEEPCONSULTING) is my absolute favorite tool for kids.
 It’s a screen-free device with 9 different meditation and mindfulness recordings for kids.
 Both of my kids have one and LOVE it.

 My recommendation is to listen to the recordings with your child during the day and then incorporate it into the bedtime routine.